zetaraku/axios/README.md

 ## Response Schema

-The response for a request contains the following information.
+The response for a request contains the following information:

 ```js
 {